qyzqyz1/Data-Science-Portfolio/Python Projects/Python - Machine Learning/README.md

 # Machine Learning Projects in Python

 - [City of Kelowna - Cutural Data Capstone Project]: Analyzed the City of Kelowna's survey responses to the city's cutural facet.
-Performed data cleaning, classification, sentiment analysis, topic modelling on those text data, as well as developed a web-based multi-functional dashboard for visualizatio and reporting.
+Performed data cleaning, classification, sentiment analysis, topic modelling on those text data, in addition to several other machine learning techniques (both supervised and unsupervised).

 - [Finding Donors for CharityML](https://github.com/qyzqyz1/Data-Science-Portfolio/tree/master/Python%20Projects/Python%20-%20Machine%20Learning/Supervised%20-%20Finding%20Donors%20for%20CharityML): Identified potential supervised learning algorithms and conducted their implementations to help a fictitious charity organization, CharityML, to predict potential donors based on multiple features.
 Compared model performances and improved the chosen model through parameter tuning technique.